holos-run/holos/doc/md/api/core/v1alpha4.md

 BuildPlan represents a build plan for holos to execute.
 Each [Platform](<#Platform>) component produces exactly one BuildPlan.

+One or more [Artifact](<#Artifact>) files are produced by a BuildPlan, representing the fully rendered manifests for the Kubernetes API Server.

 ```go
 type BuildPlan struct {
     // Kind represents the type of the resource.